Banner Sustainability Poduction

 Sustainability is intrinsically linked to our products because we use responsibly sourced, renewable, and recycled fiber.
 On top of that, we apply innovative design and ensure high manufacturing efficiency in our mills to preserve the environment for our future generations.

-To achieve our sustainability goals in production, we require all suppliers--both current and potential--to comply with our Forest Conservation Policy (FCP).
+To achieve Asia Pulp and Papers' sustainability goals in production, we require all suppliers--both current and potential--to comply with our Forest Conservation Policy (FCP).
 Additionally, we have also developed the Responsible Fiber Procurement and Purchasing Policy (RFPPP) to guide our suppliers.
 It provides an overarching framework for the specific processes and criteria that we use in evaluating their compliance with our FCP.

 Furthermore, we also developed Supplier Evaluation and Risk Assessment (SERA) tools to facilitate the implementation of the RFPPP across our fiber supply chain.
 For new suppliers, SERA acts as an initial screening to evaluate the level of risk within a supplier’s operations.
 Once accepted on our list, these approved suppliers will be subjected to annual SERA evaluations to ensure continued compliance with the FCP.